Policy Against Bias, Discrimination & Harassment

-All members of the campus community are responsible for preventing discrimination, harassment, and retaliation and ensuring that the work and academic environments are free from discrimination, harassment, and retaliation.
+All members of the campus community are responsible for preventing bias, discrimination and harassment and ensuring that the work and academic environments are free from bias, discrimination, and harassment.

 Hartwick College does not discriminate on the basis of age, color, creed, disability, domestic violence victim status, gender, gender identity (including transgender status or gender expression), familial status, marital status, military status, national origin, predisposing genetic characteristics, pregnancy-related condition, prior arrest or conviction record, sex, race, religion, retaliation for opposing unlawful discriminatory practices, or other classes protected by applicable law.

-Discrimination and harassment is prohibited, and includes any physical or verbal action, expression, or other behavior based upon an individual’s protected status, where the effect of such behavior subjects an individual to less than equal terms, conditions or privileges of employment.
+Discrimination, harassment, and bias related conduct (which includes hateful conduct), is prohibited, and includes any physical or verbal action, expression, or other behavior based upon an individual’s protected status, where the effect of such behavior subjects an individual to less than equal terms, conditions or privileges of employment.
 This includes to degrade or humiliate an individual or individuals; or to deny an individual or individuals the full and free exercise of their rights or privileges; or to interfere with an individual’s work performance or the progress of the individual’s education; or to create an intimidating or hostile environment.

-The College does not condone and will not tolerate discrimination or harassment of any form.
-The Non-discrimination and Non-harassment Policy has been established to define standards of conduct for all Hartwick community members and establish procedures to respond to reported violations of this Policy.
-If discrimination or harassment is determined to have occurred, appropriate remedies will be imposed to stop the misconduct, which can include sanctions, up to and including expulsion or termination of employment.
+The College does not condone and will not tolerate discrimination, harassment or bias of any form.
+The Policy Against Bias, Discrimination, & Harassment has been established to define standards of conduct for all Hartwick community members and establish procedures to respond to reported violations of this policy.
+If bias, discrimination, or harassment is determined to have occurred, appropriate remedies will be imposed to stop the misconduct, which can include sanctions, up to and including expulsion or termination of employment.

 All community members are encouraged to report alleged violations of this policy.
-However, all employees are obligated by the College to report knowledge of alleged violations of this policy, including retaliation, with the exception of certain confidential employees.
+However, all employees are obligated by the College to report knowledge of alleged violations of this policy (even if the target and/or offender are unknown), including retaliation, with the exception of certain confidential employees.
 Confidential employees include licensed, mental health counselors, medical providers, and pastoral counselors (including those who act in that role under the supervision of a licensed employee) and may not report any information about an incident of discrimination or harassment disclosed while acting within the scope of that employee’s license or certification without a Complainant’s permission.
 Reports can be made in accordance with Section IV of this policy.

 Concerns or complaints regarding sex discrimination, sexual harassment, and sexual misconduct will be reviewed in accordance with College’s Title IX and Sexual Misconduct Policy.

-Because Hartwick College is an educational institution, an important response to harassment or harm arising from insensitivity or ignorance is to educate the guilty party or parties and the rest of the College community to clarify the nature of the offending behavior and reduce the likelihood of the recurrence of such behavior.
+Because Hartwick College is an educational institution, an important response to discrimination or harassment, or harm arising from bias, hate, insensitivity or ignorance, is to educate the responsible party or parties (if known) and the rest of the College community to clarify the nature of the offending behavior and reduce the likelihood of the recurrence of such behavior.
 The responsibility for such education lies with the President or designated representative.

 Preventing workplace discrimination and harassment training is required of all employees, including all staff and administrators, and all faculty.
 The objective of this education is to enable persons to understand and recognize the nature of discrimination/harassment, its impacts, and when it occurs in their own behavior and that of others.
 All employees are required to complete the trainings within 30-days of hire, and annually thereafter.
 In the event that an employee does not satisfactorily complete the trainings, written notice will be served that, unless and until they complete the trainings, the College will not provide the employee with any indemnification or defense in the event any workplace discrimination/harassment charges are brought against them.
 The College will withhold annual pay increases to any employee who fails to participate in the trainings.
 Also, the College will relieve an employee who refuses to participate in required trainings of all supervisory responsibilities.
 The College may, at its discretion, terminate any employee who does not complete the required training(s).